gastonlucca/Gaston-Portfolio/README.md

 / Defitions of KPIs
 / Definition of dasboard, regular reporting and ad- hoc reporting

-* DATA BASE ESTRCTURE: Design and create a solid data base which contain structural data, easy to retrieve which allows answer simples queries.
+* DATA BASE ESTRUCTURE: Design and create a solid data base which contain structural data, easy to retrieve which allows answer simples queries.

    /Data gathering porcess and normalization
 /ETL procces